MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

 The members of this group are PhDs at DTU in metamodelling of scientific simulators.
 We used the thrid-party framework PyG which utilizes the Pytorch library and makes it easy to write and train Graph Neural Networks and hence help us building metamodels of different simulators.
 The package enables us to easily implement the latest GNN layer-types in a pytorch framework and test our research against these.
+Our dataset consists of a list of PyG objects (i.e., PyG Graphs) that plays nicely together with ML model pipeline.
+The PyG framework is essential for doing research in a fast changing environment as machine learning as it reduces the time spent on coding significantly.

 ## Coding environment